timur-harin/Sum24FlutterCourse/lib/templates/lab7/README.md

 Add rules for analyzers in analysis_options.yaml to avoid infos and warnings in main.dart -- done

-(change rules for statistic analizator)
+(change rules for static analizator)

 ## Test